Prato della Valle: History

 The preliminary excavations done to install the plumbing system and reclaim the area were directed by Simone Stratico.
 These excavations brought to light the remains of an ancient Roman theater.
-These findings conferred a sense of historical dignity to the initiative, and transformed it into a project of reclamation for its natural public use.
+These findings conferred a sense of historical dignity on the initiative and transformed it into a project of reclamation for its natural public use.

 Andrea Memmo resided at Palazzo Angeli, constructed in the 15th century and located in Prato della Valle at an angle with the avenue Umberto I. Today, the monumental palazzo, the property of the city of Padova, hosts the Museum of Precinema, Minici Zotti Collection.

-Of particular interest are the benedictine Abbey of Santa Giustina, the neoclassical style Loggia Amulea, and the many interesting palazzi constructed between the 14th and the 18th centuries that surround the square.
+Of particular interest are the Benedictine Abbey of Santa Giustina, the neoclassical style Loggia Amulea, and the many interesting palazzi constructed between the 14th and the 18th centuries that surround the square.

 Prato della Valle today

-Prato della Valle has, from the very beginning, taken its place in the hearts of Padovans who frequently refer to it as Il Prato.
-At various times it was also known as valley without grass because the number of trees prevented much grass from growing there.
-Today, however, it is completely covered with grass, and many small trees.
+Prato della Valle has long been dear to the hearts of Paduans, who often simply refer to it as Il Prato.
+At various times, it was also known as the valley without grass, because the shade of trees prevented much grass from growing there.
+Today, however, it is completely covered with grass and other vegetation.

-During the 1990s, the Prato went through a period of degradation and neglect, but today it has been restored through reclamation projects and the concern and involvement of the citizens of Padova.
-During the summer, the square is alive with large numbers of visitors who skate, stroll or study while tanning themselves in the sun.
+During the 1990s, the Prato went through a period of degradation and neglect, but today it has been restored through reclamation projects organized by a group of Padua's concerned citizens.
+During the summer, the square is alive with large numbers of visitors who skate, stroll, or study while basking in the sun.
 Summer evenings are marked by the presence of teenagers and young adults who chat until the early hours of the morning.